SirAlvinAmisi/interactive-shopping-list/readme.md

 This repository contains the solution to the **Interactive Shopping List** assignment, combining JavaScript fundamentals such as array iteration, DOM manipulation, and event handling.
 The project allows users to manage a shopping list dynamically.

+the live link to the assignment is https://siralvinamisi.github.io/interactive-shopping-list/
 ---

 ## Table of Contents